adyen-examples/adyen-node-online-payments/giving-example/README.md

 ### Set up a webhook

-* In the Customer Area go to Developers -> Webhooks and create a new 'Standard notification' webhook.
+* In the Customer Area go to Developers -> Webhooks, create a new 'Standard notification' webhook and a 'Adyen Giving merchant' webhook
 * Enter the URL of your application/endpoint (see options [above](#making-your-server-reachable))
 * Define username and password for Basic Authentication
 * Generate the HMAC Key